varmanhari721-dot/Zepto-Capstone-Project/support_assistant/README.md

 Response:

+HTTP 200

 {
   "answer": "I can only answer questions about Zepto policies right now.", "sources": [],
   "confidence": 1.0
 }

-This query is routed to general_question and then to direct_answer.
+The request is classified as "general_question" and routed to "direct_answer".
 ## FastAPI

 Run locally with: